Have you ever seen someone in tears (perhaps after a bad break up), and you just freeze? Maybe you thought of telling them to “calm down?”

 When you are able to comfort your loved ones, or even strangers, you grow in empathy and compassion, and you will be known as someone who can be relied upon.

-Let me know in the comments how you prefer to be comforted, and share this article to someone who could use these tips:)
+Thanks for stopping by and share this article with someone who could use these tips:)